 *New grass fertilizer – Ask our experts for which is best for your situation.
 Do not put any weed control products on your new lawn.
 Wait until you’ve mowed it three times.

-*Peat moss – to lightly sprinkle over the top of newly planted seeds
+*Peat moss – to light sprinkle over the top of newly planted seeds.
+It helps them to not dry out so fast.

-*Water source – sprinkles from a hose work well when needed.
-Rain can be a good source in the spring.
+*Water source – fine sprinkles from a hose attachment work well when needed.
+Rain is a good source in the spring.

-After your lawn grows tall enough to mow, go for it.
+After your lawn grows tall enough to mow, go for it, but tread lightly.
+Still not time to run and tumble on the lawn.
 Let it grow some more and mow again.
 Repeat.
 After the 3rd mowing, time to enjoy your work of art all summer long.
-Do not use any chemicals on the lawn until after the 3rd mowing.
+Important note: Do not use any chemicals on the lawn until after the 3rd mowing, then follow good lawn management practices as your lawn gets more and more established.
+Read more about your newly seeded lawn and excellent treatment tips here.

 Download this PDF for 5 easy steps Instructions on how to plant your new lawn from seed.
 CLICK HERE